 The symmetric group action on $\CoEnd_X(r)$ permutes the wedge factors in the output of a map $f:X\to X^{\vee r}$.
 The unit $\eta : I \to \CoEnd_X$ is determined by mapping the base point in $I(1) = \{*\}$ to the identity map in $\CoEnd_X(1)=\Map_*\left(X,X\right)$. \end{definition}

-It is straightforward to check that $\CoEnd_X$ is an operad in pointed spaces and we leave this to the reader.
+It is straightforward to check that $\CoEnd_X$ is an operad in pointed spaces, and we leave this to the reader.
 The coendomorphism operad gives an alternative definition of $\P$-coalgebras. \begin{definition} Let $\P$ be a not necessarily unitary operad in $\mathsf{Top}$.
 A $\P$-coalgebra is a pointed topological space $X$ together with an operad map $\P \to \CoEnd_X$.
 A morphism of $\P$-coalgebras is a pointed map $f:X\to Y$ such that the following diagram commutes for all $n$: Here, $\Delta_n$ and $\Delta_n'$ are the coalgebra structure maps of $X$ and $Y$, respectively, which are written arity-wise by using the mapping space-product adjunctions

 where $Z$ is any pointed topological space.
-Note that since we are mixing pointed and unpointed spaces we are viewing $\Map_*(X,X^{\vee r})$ as a subspace of the unpointed mapping space so that we are able to use the $\times-\Map$-adjunction. \end{definition}
+Since we are mixing pointed and unpointed spaces, we are viewing $\Map_*(X,X^{\vee r})$ as a subspace of the unpointed mapping space, so that we are able to use the product-mapping space adjunction. \end{definition}

-\begin{remark} Note that this definition of a $\P$-coalgebra is more general than the one using the comand from the previous section.
+\begin{remark} Note that this definition of a $\P$-coalgebra is more general than the one using the comonad from the previous section.
 In particular, we do not require the operad to be unitary so these coalgebras are defined for a larger class of operads. \end{remark}

-By using the mapping space-product adjunction for $S_r$-spaces, we see that there are several equivalent ways of unpacking the definition of a coendomorphism $\P$-coalgebra.
+By using the product-mapping space adjunction for $S_r$-spaces, we see that there are several equivalent ways of unpacking the definition of a coendomorphism $\P$-coalgebra.
 The definition of a coalgebra as a sequence of coproduct maps

 is also equivalent to a sequence of maps

 satisfying certain conditions.
 Here $\Map(\P(r),X^{\vee r})^{\S_r}$ is the subspace of $\S_r$-invariant maps.